omegaml/minibatch/README.rst

 * a producer, which is some function inserting data into the stream
 * a consumer, which is some function retrieving data from the stream
+* transform and windowing functions to process the data in small batches

 Features
 --------